Wrigley, Northwest Territories: First Nations

 The Dene of the community are represented by the Pehdzeh Ki First Nation and belong to the Dehcho First Nations.
 The last of the Numbered Treaties, Treaty 11, was signed here 13 July 1921.
 At that time the Headman was paid $22 and $12 for everybody else.

 Services

 The community has one store, a health centre and a two-person Royal Canadian Mounted Police detachment.

 Education

 The community has a K-9 school, Chief Julian Yendo School with an enrolment of 24 as of 2018.
 After completion of grade 9 students go to the Thomas Simpson Secondary School in Fort Simpson.

 Climate

 Wrigley has a continental subarctic climate (Dfc).
 The area combines mild to warm, short summers with long and very cold winters.
-The differences between the coldest and warmest month are rather extreme even by continental standards, with the January high being -21 C and the July high being 23 C according to Environment Canada.
+The differences between the coldest and warmest month are rather extreme even by continental standards, with the January high being -21 C and the July high being 23 C according to Environment and Climate Change Canada.
 Transitional seasons are rather short.